mfargas/CatFoodMonitor/README.md

 # Cat Detection Project

 A C++ project for detecting when a cat is near a camera, capturing an image, and optionally sending a notification when activity is detected.
-This project is designed to run on a Raspberry Pi with a PiCamera and uses the **libcamera** library for camera control, as well as **OpenCV** for image processing.
+This project is designed to run on a Raspberry Pi with a PiCamera and uses the **rpicam** library for camera control, as well as **OpenCV** for image processing.

 ---